ColumPaget/libUseful-lua/README.md

 Basic documentation for the functions and objects in libUseful-lua is currently in the .i interface files for each module.
 Likely manpages or other better documentation will appear in time, but I wanted to get something out there ("Release early and release often", they said).

+Some example programs can be found in the 'examples' directory.
+You need to install libUseful-lua before using these

+This is the initial release, so expect some bugs and maybe some changes going forwards